THIDRA77/THIDRA77/README.md

   ## About me &#128513;
   <p>
   <b>
-  I am Schleidens a lover of technology &#128525; passionate about front end development, I work on my projects with Vue/Nuxt a front framework that I really like.
+  I’m a ASIX student (Networked Computer Systems Administration) passionate about technology and video games.
-  I'm currently learning reactjs and nodejs (wooaaahh fullstack JS &#128526;). i like to learn new technology and update myself. i also like to contribute in open sources projects.
+  I’m currently learning various programming languages and tools related to my studies, aiming to expand my skills and develop projects that combine my interest in IT and the gaming world.

 <table align="center">
 <tr border="none">